Cati0n/DerivcoTestTask/README.md

 The program counts the amount of unique water cells.
 Cells on the diagonal doesn't count as one lake/pound etc.
 It also has few restrictions:
-1) You can't make different lakes within the same  horizontal lane: (check in the Row view) xxxxx xOxxx xOxxO
+1) You can't make different lakes within the same  horizontal lane: (check in the Raw view) xxxxx xOxxx xOxxO